 Regardless of the drug, the symptoms of addiction follow a specific pattern.
 Drug addiction can change your entire personality, making drugs your focus.
 Common signs include:

 Drug addiction can also have a severe impact on your mental health.
-Studies show that 50% of drug users also experience a mental health disorder at some point in their lives.
+Studies show that 50% of drug users also experience a mental health disorder at some point.

 Risks